KEKE046/EasyMV-AndroidRPGMVPlayer/README.md

 2. Copy the `www` folder out and rename it.
 3. Many renamed `www` games are placed in the same directory.
 4. Add this directory to EasyMV (the setting button in the upper right corner).
+5. For many games, you may need to change the audio ext to `use .ogg`.
-5. Change the settings and play happily.
+6. Change the settings and play happily.

 # Hint